 Maynooth University Careers and Employability Service

-At Maynooth University, the Careers Service provides a service that is student-focussed, professional and informative.
+At Maynooth University, the Careers and Employability Service provides a service that is student-focussed, professional and informative.
 They are happy to assist you and work with you as you progress through the steps in discovering your career.